Financial Support Policies

 In accordance with current university policy, non-service fellowship awards will be disbursed at the beginning of each semester for both U.S. citizens and for non-U.S. citizens in which you have such an award.

-If you are awarded a Graduate School tuition scholarship, it will be paid directly to the Office of Billing and Payment Services by the Graduate School.
+If you are awarded a Graduate School tuition scholarship, it will be paid directly to the Office of Revenue & Receivables by the Graduate School.